-The Murray makes a key contribution to the water security of more than 1.7 million SA Water customers across South Australia.
-Of our 87 drinking water supply systems, 37 source water either directly or indirectly draw from the river, including 19 water treatment plants located along South Australia’s reaches of the Murray.
+The River Murray makes a key contribution to the water security of our state.
+Of our more than 80 drinking water supply systems, nearly half either directly or indirectly draw from the river.

-How much water we draw from the River Murray varies from year to year, and is largely dependent on the amount of natural inflow into our reservoirs in the Mount Lofty Ranges.
+How much water we draw from the River Murray varies from year to year, and is largely dependent on the amount of natural inflow into the reservoirs in the Mount Lofty Ranges.